San Francisco authorities created a plan to pay reparations for slavery: $ 5 million per person and free housing - only part of the list

 John Dennis, chairman of the San Francisco Republican Party, does not support reparations, although he says he would support a serious conversation on the subject.
 He does not consider the board's discussion of the $5 million payment as such.

-“This conversation that we have in San Francisco is completely frivolous.
-They just flipped a number, no analysis,” Dennis said.
-“That seems ridiculous.”
+“This conversation we are having in San Francisco is completely frivolous.
+They just threw up a number, there’s no analysis,” Dennis said.
+“It seems ridiculous.”

 Read also on ForumDaily: